 2020 may have been a year of extraordinary circumstances, but some things have stayed the same: your business still needs to tackle the usual tasks for wrapping up the year, and preparing for the next one.

 We recently sat down with our friends at Gusto to talk through what you need to do to get ready for 2021, including considerations around taxes, benefits, and more.
-We’ve covered the highlights below, and you can watch the full session here.
+We’ve covered the highlights below.

 The shelter-in-place orders that hit most of the US this spring forced many companies to go all-remote – whether they were ready or not.
 This means a lot of companies shifted to an all-remote workforce without a plan in place…and many never developed one.
 This matters because a remote workforce can have implications for a wide range of business issues, from salaries to operations to taxes to benefits.